-5. Settlement Letters: June 24, 2005
+5. Settlement Letters: July 13, 2007

 Counsel for each party must submit to the clerk of court a settlement letter not later than the date set forth above.
 The letter should contain the terms and conditions upon which counsel's client(s) would agree to settle this case.
-Such letters should be filed in an envelope clearly marked "Under Seal" and should not be sent to opposing counsel.
+Such letters should be filed in an envelope clearly marked ''Under Seal'' and should not be sent to opposing counsel.
 Such letters will not become part of the record in this case.
 Upon receipt of the letters, the court will initiate settlement discussions with counsel.

-6. Discovery Cutoff: July 1, 2005
+6. Discovery Cutoff: July 20, 2007

-All discovery in this case must be completed not later than the date set forth above, absent written agreement of all parties to some other date.
+All discovery in this case is stayed until the remand issue is resolved.
 Absent written agreement of the parties or a court order to the contrary, all discovery must conform with the requirements of Rules 26 through 37.